Home

 The film explores the pain behind the glamour of the most famous preacher of the 1920's.
 We seek to explore the humanity of a passionate and driven woman, much like the rigorous honesty of the Bible stories of heroes of the faith.
 The movie does not canonize or condemn Sister McPherson, it compassionately explores a healer who struggles to heal herself.

-ABOUT THE FILM: A WORD FROM THE DIRECTOR
+ABOUT THE DRAMATIC FILM: A WORD FROM THE DIRECTOR

 I was inspired by guerilla filmmakers of varying ability for their determination to get their movie made with no budget, from Kevin Smith to Robert Rodriguez to Ed Wood.
 God was with us.
 We took a leap, and the net miraculously appeared again and again and again.
 A woman shows up with food for the entire cast because "God told me to provide craft services as a gift to you."
 One particular day when I had no film or money but showed up on set by faith, someone else delivered me film because "I was praying and the Spirit said, "Richard needs film.'"